giladoo/sd_payaneh_import/README.rst

-HSE Management
+Payaneh Nafti Import Module
 ===============================================
-This application can help HSE managers in a construction project company.
-It can help to gather hse data from multi construction sites.
+This module is a complimentary for sd_payaneh_nafti to import data from the excel file. sd_payaneh_nafti is a module to manage oil terminal.

 Features:
 ---------------------